LONG RANGE FORECAST OUTLOOKS 9/21/2025

 3 TO 4 WEEK OUTLOOK

 First up is the 90 day forecast from Oregon Department of Forestry Meteorologist Pete Parsons.
 Pete is a very good longer range forecaster.
 He is basing his forecasts on what has happened with years where we had similar climatic conditions.
-He has found that 1958, 1966, and 1973 had conditions much like we see now.
+He has found that 1967, 1981, and 2017 had conditions much like we see now.
+It was the winter of 2016 - 2017 that produced that epic snowbomb event over Southern Oregon.
 Many times the solution to forecasting the future is to look at the past and similar conditions.
 Pete does this.
 Pete has a lot of information in his three month outlook.
-One of those things was seeing that in one of those years, Click on the second image below to read Pete's report.
+Click on the second image below to read Pete's report.